ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 ## wordShingleMinHashArgCaseInsensitive {#wordshingleminhashargcaseinsensitive}

-Returns a tuple with two sets of `hashnum` word shingles each.
-Shingles correspond to shingles in the calculation of the minimum and the maximum hashes of [wordShingleMinHashCaseInsensitive](#wordshingleminhashcaseinsensitive) function with the same input.
+Splits a string in ASCII into shingles of `shinglesize` words each and returns the word shingles that correspond to word shingles in the calculation of the minimum and the maximum hashes of [wordShingleMinHashCaseInsensitive](#wordshingleminhashcaseinsensitive) function with the same input.
+Is case insensitive.

 **Syntax**